lvaylet/CourseValidator/README.md

 # CourseValidator
-Checks and enforces rules on Course architectures
+Checks and enforces rules on Courses architecture